csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 …so let’s check if there’s anything more up to date on the server.

 If there is a newer file available on the server, we definitely want to download it.
-As such, we’ll get a `200` response, a fresh file, and—hopefully—the issue is fixed.
+As such, we’ll get a `200` response, a fresh file, and — hopefully — the issue is fixed.
 If, however, there wasn’t a new file on the server, we’ll bring back a `304` header, no new file, but an entire roundtrip of latency.
 If we’re revalidating many files that result in many `304`s, that can add up to hundreds of milliseconds of unnecessary overhead.

-`immutable` is a way of telling the browser that a file will never change—it’s _immutable_—and therefore never to bother revalidating it.
+`immutable` is a way of telling the browser that a file will never change — it’s _immutable_ — and therefore never to bother revalidating it.
 We can completely cut out the overhead of a roundtrip of latency.
 What do we mean by a mutable or immutable file?

 * `style.css`: When we change the contents of this file, we don’t change its name at all.
 The file always exists, and its content always changes.
 This file is mutable.
-* `style.ae3f66.css`: This file is unique—it is named with a fingerprint based on its content, so the moment that content changes, we get a whole new file.
+* `style.ae3f66.css`: This file is unique — it is named with a fingerprint based on its content, so the moment that content changes, we get a whole new file.
   This file is immutable.

 <small>We’ll discuss this in more detail in the [Cache Busting](#cache-busting)
 section.</small>

-If we can somehow communicate to the browser that our file is immutable—that its content never changes—then we can also let the browser know that it needn’t bother checking for a fresher version: there would never be a fresher version as the file simply ceases to exist the moment its content changes.
+If we can somehow communicate to the browser that our file is immutable — that its content never changes — then we can also let the browser know that it needn’t bother checking for a fresher version: there would never be a fresher version as the file simply ceases to exist the moment its content changes.